Ignatian Global Citizenship Program

-- Alumni Panel featuring graduates from the Federal Bureau of Investigation, Thorsen French Advocacy, Friends of the Poor, and S&P Global Market Intelligence.
-The panel is scheduled for Thursday, March 22nd, at 11:30am in Collegiate Hall.
+- Alumni Panel featuring graduates from the Federal Bureau of Investigation, Thorsen French Advocacy, Friends of the Poor, and S&P Global Market Intelligence spoke with current students on March 22.

 - A one-day networking trip to Harrisburg, Pennsylvania, is scheduled for April 18th.
 University of Scranton alumni State Senator John Blake and T.J.
 Yablonski (political science) in Governor Wolf’s Office are organizing our visit.

 - Political Science is co-sponsoring three Political Dialogues events designed to help students form and share their political opinions.
 The sessions are scheduled for March 26th, April 9th, and April 25th.

 The IGCP sponsored the following events during the fall 2017 semester:

 - September 15: Walking tour of downtown Scranton led by Julie Schumacher Cohen, Director of Community and Government Relations.

 - September 19: Public Lecture on North Korea and the US, by Dr. Frank Plantan (University of Pennsylvania), co-director of International Relations Program and honorary consul-general of Republic of Korea for Philadelphia.
-Open to the public.
-Free of charge.
-5:30 pm in Brennan Hall 228.
-Door opens at 5 pm with light refreshments.
 Co-sponsored by the Asian Studies, History, and Political Sciences Departments.

 - October 14: Global Tastes of Scranton: Syrian Women Share Their Culture.
 Some of our newest Scrantonians, members of the Syrian refugee community, will create a “pop-up restaurant” sharing their home cuisine and traditions.

 - November 2: Public Lecture on "Repositioning Migration: Workers from another World" by Dr. Debra A. Castillo, Stephen H. Weiss Presidential Fellow, Emerson Hinchliff Professor of Hispanic Studies, and Professor of Comparative Literature at Cornell University.
-Open to the public.
-Free of charge.
-6:00 pm in Brennan Hall 228.
 Co-sponsored by Latin American Studies, Women's Studies, and Political Science.